SOCEUR honors French resistance during a ceremony at Sainte-Marie-du-Mont

 |0

-This work, SOCEUR honors French resistance during a ceremony at Sainte-Marie-du-Mont [Image 21 of 21], by SSG Nathan Baker, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, SOCEUR honors French resistance during a ceremony at Sainte-Marie-du-Mont, by SSG Nathan Baker, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT